-- d.
-Examinations - (1) All late examinations will be assessed a late fee unless the student missed the exam due to an Administratively Excused Absence form.
-If the student has not made up the missed exam by the following class period, a grade of zero will be given for the missed examination. - (2) Student must contact professor regarding make up day/time.
+- 6. Examinations - a.
+If the student has not made up the missed exam by the following class period, a grade of zero will be given for the missed examination. - b.
+Student must contact professor regarding make-up day/time.

 VI.
 COURSE CALENDAR